Thursday 24 May 1940

 Norway: The Supreme Allied War Council meets in Paris and decides to wind up the Norwegian campaign - but only after capturing the vital port of Narvik and destroying it.
 They do not inform the Norwegian government.
 The withdrawal is given the code "Operation Alphabet."

 The German 2d Mountain Division continues pursuing Colonel Gubbins' troops north from Mo i Rana.
-Gubbins has some of his troops hold a switch position at Pothus, about 10 miles (16 km) south of Rognan.
+Gubbins has some of his troops hold a switch position about 10 miles (16 km) south of Rognan.
 The men of the Irish Guards, Nos.
 2 and 3 Independent Companies, and Royal Artillery Battery 203 wait for the Germans, equipped with mortars, machine guns and with 25-pound artillery emplaced to sweep the road.
 The Germans advancing toward Bodo will be walking into an ambush.

 French Alpine troops land at Bjerkvik, which is across the fjord from Narvik.